Lallianzuala Chhangte: NorthEast United

 Even though Chhangte signed his first professional contract with DSK Shivajians, he was loaned to NorthEast United FC to make his professional debut in the 2016 Indian Super League.
-He made just one appearance for the club, that was against Mumbai City FC as a substitute for Robin Gurung on 5 November 2016 in the 74th minute of the match, which ended in a 0–1 defeat for NorthEast United.
-After NorthEast United failed to qualify for the playoffs, Chhangte returned to DSK Shivajians.
+He made one appearance for the club, coming on as a 74th minute substitute against Mumbai City FC on 5 November 2016.
+The match ended in a 0–1 defeat for NorthEast United.
+After the club failed to qualify for the playoffs, Chhangte returned to DSK Shivajians.

 DSK Shivajians

-Chhangte returned to DSK Shivajians after his loan term at NorthEast United for the 2016–17 I-League season.
-He played his debut match for the club against Mumbai FC on 8 January 2017, which DSK ended up losing 1–0.
-He scored his first professional goal and debut goal for DSK Shivajians on 11 March against Mumbai FC in the second match against them that season, which they won in a huge score of 5–0, where Chhangte scored his goal in the 67th minute of the game after coming in as a substitute for Sumeet Passi.
-Chhangte then played his last match for DSK on 20 April against Minerva Punjab, which ended in a high scoring 4–4 draw.
+Chhangte returned to DSK Shivajians after his loan spell at NorthEast United for the 2016–17 I-League season.
+He made his debut for the club against Mumbai FC on 8 January 2017, which DSK lost 1–0.
+He scored his first professional goal for DSK Shivajians on 11 March, in the side's reverse fixture against Mumbai FC.
+Chhangte scored his goal in the 67th minute of the game, after coming in as a substitute for Sumeet Passi.
+DSK went on to win the match 5–0.
+Chhangte played his last match for DSK on 20 April against Minerva Punjab, which ended in a 4–4 draw.